 Staff must also report to the Principal as soon as possible if they become aware that an employee has been charged with or convicted of an offence (including a finding of guilt without the court proceeding to a conviction) involving reportable conduct.
 This includes information relating to yourself.

-If the allegation involves the Principal, staff are required to report to the Chairperson of the School Board.
-PSOA is the Person Subject of the Allegation
+If the allegation involves the Principal, staff are required to report to the Chairperson of KCCS Board.
+ESOA is the Person Subject of the Allegation.